speeeee/esoteric/README.md

 # Projects

 ## staircase
 An esoteric visual language.
-More info soon.
+More info in README.md of staircase.

 ## wavlang
 A very simple language used to modify *existing* WAV files.